-The Bureau in whose name the Green Card is purported to be issued is entirely responsible for providing evidence according to the means in place in its country for this purpose, that the vehicle is not legally registered in its country.
+The Bureau in the name of which the Green Card is purported to be issued is entirely responsible for providing evidence according to the means in place in its country for this purpose, that the vehicle is not legally registered in its country.

-This Bureau shall also assist the loss adjuster as much as possible in the claims handling.
+This Bureau shall also assist the handling Bureau or its agent as much as possible in the claims handling.

-This decision shall not apply retroactively but shall apply to accidents occurring after 1st July 2010 onwards80.
+This rule shall not apply retroactively but shall apply to accidents occurring after 1st July 2010 onwards85.